saisri27/qranalysis/_projects/Quantile_Regression.md

 ## Quantile Regression Analysis

-Quantile regression does exactly as its name says , it is mainly used to estimate the distributional relationship of variables.
+Quantile regression does exactly as it's name says , it is mainly used to estimate the distributional relationship of variables.
 Quantile regression can provide estimates for various quantiles such as 25<sup>th</sup>, 50<sup>th</sup>, 75<sup>th</sup> percentiles.

 This approach allows us to understand how predictor effects vary across the entire distribution of insurance charges, not just the average!